 You may like to read: How Much Does Homeschooling Cost?

 This means that schools seem dated but also there are programs and other options that keep popping up.
 There was a big exodus to charter schools, for example.
 Then Montessori.

 Even Waldorf -which in Waldorf School’s words: it’s a school for those who can’t keep their kids at home.
-The Kindergarten program in fact tries to resemble as close as possible a home environment, right down to the kitchen/dining room classrooms, baking and cooking, at least an hour of free play outdoors before class, no books, and no writing.
+The Kindergarten program in fact tries to resemble as close as possible a home environment, right down to the kitchen/dining room classrooms, baking and cooking, hours of free play outdoors, no books, and no writing.